-This is a beta-version of a tablet-weaving generator I have been working on.
+This is a tablet-weaving generator I have been working on.
 I started making it because I wanted to understand how the complicated patterns in Finnish tablet-weaving are generated with a few simple rules.
-I can’t be sure that there aren’t any mistakes in the patterns at this stage but you are free to experiment with this tool.
-If you notice clear mistakes, please send me email. at contactme(at)withmyhandsdream.com.
+You are free to experiment with this tool.
+If you notice any mistakes, please send me email. at contactme(at)withmyhandsdream.com.
 I have only tested this in Chrome browser and used my Mac, so there may be issues with other browsers/operating systems.
 Unfortunately, this tool, at least so far, is not mobile-friendly as you need to be able to use a mouse.
 Have fun!

 Design your own tablet-weaving!